mrafayaleem/mrafayaleem.github.io/_booknotes/designing-data-intensive-applications-part-1.md

 Databases
 - Bitcask
-    - Defaul storage engine in Riak
+    - Default storage engine in Riak
 - SSTable (String sorted table)
 - LSM (Log-Structured Merge-Tree)
     - Keeping a cascade of SSTables that are merged in the background